Cycling in Melbourne: 21st century

 In 2004, the Royal Automobile Club of Victoria (RACV) introduced a Bike Assist membership option, to assist cyclists with punctures or basic repairs.

 In 2008, regulation was introduced banning the carriage of bicycles on suburban trains during peak periods.
 However, this was rescinded several months later after an outcry from bicycle users.

 In June 2010, a bicycle hire system called Melbourne Bike Share commenced operations, while another, oBike, launched in June 2017.

 In 2014, the Australian Cyclists Party ran candidates in the Victorian state election in several electorates of the Victorian Legislative Council (upper house); though unsuccessful in getting into office, this is believed to be the first election contested by a dedicated party for cycling issues in the world.

 Bicycle Network runs annual Ride2Work and Ride2School days to stimulate, with some success, cycle commuting.
 This is assisted by the formation of many workplace Bicycle User Groups (BUGS).
 The success of Ride2Work Day has since seen it become a national event.

-Melbourne's cycling network

-Bicycles mostly ride on the road with cars; some have bike lanes, most don't.
-There are also numerous shared bike paths (with pedestrians) and bicycle-only paths around Melbourne.
+Facilities

+Off road

+The majority of Melbourne's bicycle network is located on paths that do not follow roads.
+These mostly follow parkland, railways and watercourses in a radial pattern to and from the area around the Central Business District.

+Most paths are not dedicated for bicycles but instead designated as 'shared paths' that are also used by people walking, jogging or other active transport modes.

+On road

+While some central areas have bicycle lanes and other infrastructure, most roads do not have facilities for bicycles.
+There is a mixture of physically protected bicycle lanes on some roads but on road bicycle infrastructure mostly consists of signs and painted lines.

+Bicycles are prohibited from Melbourne's freeways, however are permitted on freeways in regional Victoria, with signs advising cyclists.

-Policy and legislation affecting cycling in Melbourne is increasingly directing state government agencies to recognise cycling as a mainstream transport mode which offers significant sustainability and health benefits.
+Since car-based transport planning commenced in Melbourne in the 20th century, bicycle infrastructure on roads has not been implemented or done sporadically.
+However, since the early 2000s, policy and legislation affecting cycling in Melbourne has been increasingly directing the state and local governments to recognise cycling as a mainstream transport mode which offers significant sustainability and health benefits.
 The 2010 Transport Integration Act sets a policy framework for creating a more integrated and sustainable transport system for Victoria including Melbourne and contains features which support improved conditions for cyclists.

-For example, the Act charges the state road agency, VicRoads, with managing the "...road system in a manner which supports a sustainable Victoria by seeking to increase the share of public transport, walking and cycling trips as a proportion of all transport trips in Victoria..."
+Despite these small improvements and policy direction, levels of cycling in Melbourne remain low, with the most common reason given for not cycling being a lack of safe on road infrastructure.